crustio/crust-wiki/docs/storageOverview.md

 ---

 ## Overview
 [Decentralized Storage Market, DSM](DSM.md) is an application layer protocol of Crust network.
-Nodes can become storage merchants to obtain related benefits in the storage market.
-Users can use storage services through the storage market.
+With DSM, nodes can serve as storage merchants and get related benefits, users can get decentralized storage services.

 ## Roles